 Used vehicles generally don’t depreciate as quickly as new vehicles do.
 After the first year, depreciation of used cars can slow to around 9% to 12% each year for some models.

 Here’s the big one: If a brand-new car is worth about 20% less after the first year, why not buy a car that’s almost brand new and potentially save some money?
 While many people don’t immediately sell a car after buying it, you can often find vehicles that are just 1 to 2 years old.
 If you go this route, you might pay less for the car — and might save on auto insurance, too.
 Lower-priced cars are typically less expensive to insure.

 If there isn’t a big difference in cost between a new model and the 1-year-old-version of the same model, you may find that financing the used car is more expensive.
 While the older model will likely cost less, interest rates on used car loans are typically higher than loans for new cars.
-The Experian State of the Automotive Finance Market report shows that in the fourth quarter of 2018 the average interest rate for new car loans was 6.13% compared with 9.59% for all used car loans.
+Experian State of the Automotive Finance Market report shows that in the second quarter of 2020 the average interest rate for new-car loans was 5.17% compared with 9.78% for all used-car loans.